Adriana Paz and Chris Ramsaroop

 On January of 2012 Two unions are challenging the government's decision to allow HD Mining to bring about 200 Chinese miners to work in northern B.C., rather than hire Canadians.

-Occupations in services - Domestic work, Nursery and greenhouse workers, y General relevance - all sectors
+Occupations in services - Domestic work, Nursery and greenhouse workers, and General relevance - all sectors